-Georgetown-Scott County Emergency Medical Services (GSCEMS) is Scott County’s only Kentucky Board of Emergency Medical Systems (KBEMS) Advanced Life Support (ALS) certified ground transport provider.
+Georgetown-Scott County Emergency Medical Services (GSCEMS) is Scott County’s only Kentucky Board of Emergency Medical Services (KBEMS) Advanced Life Support (ALS) certified ground transport provider.
 GSCEMS provides emergent and non-emergent transportation to the residents and visitors of Scott County.
-GSCEMS serves a population of over 50,000 residents and visitors year-round, responding to over 7,000 calls for service annually.
-We currently operate five (5) ALS ambulances with one chase (or supervisor) vehicle out of three (3) stations throughout the county.
-We have one station in downtown Georgetown, one station in Stamping Ground, and one station in Sadieville.
+GSCEMS serves a population of over 50,000 residents and visitors year-round, responding to over 9,000 calls for service annually.
+We currently operate six (6) ALS ambulances and one chase (supervisor) vehicle, responding from four (4) stations located throughout the county.
+Our stations include one in downtown Georgetown, one within the city/county limits area, one in Stamping Ground, and one in Sadieville.

 GSCEMS History